-3.5.2 A region may hold its Conference in a month set aside for another Region if there is no Regional Conference being held during the month that year.

-In no case shall a Regional Conference be scheduled within 30 days of a geographically adjacent Regional Conference.
+3.5.1 A State Conference may be held in any month if there is no Regional Conference being held during the same month that year.
+In no case shall a State Conference be scheduled within 30 days of a geographically adjacent Regional Conference.

-- 3.5.2.1 Consortiums should check with the APCO Events Department to ensure that APCO Headquarters does not have any events scheduled for the same week as a scheduled Regional Conference. - 3.5.2.2 Consortiums should avoid scheduling a Regional Conference during the same month as other major industry events. - 3.5.3 A chapter may not host a Regional Conference held during the same calendar year when the APCO International Annual Conference and Exposition takes place in a city within said chapter. - 3.5.4 APCO International may, waive the scheduling requirements of this Section and authorize the holding of Regional Conferences at times other than those herein specified. - 3.5.5 A Regional Host Chapter seeking such a waiver of scheduling requirements shall make a written request for rescheduling to the APCO Executive Director at least three years prior to the dates for which its Conference is planned.
+3.5.2.1 The State Conference Committee should check with the APCO Events Department to ensure that APCO Headquarters does not have any events scheduled for the same week as a scheduled State Conference.

+3.5.2.2 The State Conference Committee should avoid scheduling a State Conference during the same month as other major industry events.

+3.5.3 A chapter may not host a State Conference held during the same calendar year when the APCO International Annual Conference and Exposition takes place in a city within said chapter.

+3.5.4 APCO International may waive the scheduling requirements of this Section and authorize the holding of a State Conference at times other than those herein specified above.

+3.5.5 A State Conference Host Chapter seeking such a waiver of scheduling requirements shall make a written request for rescheduling to the APCO Executive Director at least two years prior to the dates for which its Conference is planned.
 APCO International shall notify the Host Chapter President within 30 days if the request for a waiver is denied.
-If a denial of the waiver is not provided within 30 days of the request, the request shall be considered to have been approved. - 3.5.6 Chapters within a region shall avoid scheduling multi-day Chapter meetings within 30 days of the Regional Conference.
-If there is such a conflict, the Chapter scheduling the meeting may petition the host Chapter of the Regional Conference to combine the meetings. - 3.5.7 A Regional Conference shall not exceed three (3) days from the time it is convened until it is adjourned (registration and social events may take place the day before the conference opens). - 3.6 In order to maximize the benefits of the exhibit portion of the Regional Conference for both the attendees and the corporate participants, it is recommended that fifty percent (50%) of the exhibit hours should be exclusively devoted to the exhibit.
+If a denial of the waiver is not provided within 30 days of the request, the request shall be considered to have been approved.

+3.5.6 Chapters holding meetings within the region shall avoid scheduling multi-day Chapter events within 30 days of the State Conference.
+If there is such a conflict, the Chapter scheduling the event may petition the host Chapter of the State Conference to combine the meetings.

+3.5.7 A State Conference shall not exceed three (3) days from the time it is convened until it is adjourned (registration and social events may take place the day before the conference opens).

+3.6 In order to maximize the benefits of the exhibit portion of the State Conference for both the attendees and the corporate participants, it is recommended that fifty percent (50%) of the exhibit hours should be exclusively devoted to the exhibit.
 No other activities or professional development activities should be scheduled during exclusive vendor hours.
-Additional guidelines are included in chapter 11 of this guide.
+Additional guidelines are included in Chapter 11 of this guide.

-- 3.7 The APCO International may provide promotional support to the Regional Conference by making periodic announcements on the APCO International website, its calendar of events, Membership Minute emails, Member and Chapter Services Committee Newsletters, in the Public Safety Communications magazine and in any other appropriate format deemed by APCO International. - 3.7.1 Optional fee-based promotions provided by APCO International may include email blasts or special mailings to members in the region, or to the entire membership of APCO International or magazine advertisements. - 3.7.2 All promotional fees shall be the responsibility of the host chapter. - 3.8 A joint conference with any other organization within public safety domain is permitted with written permission of the APCO Executive Director.
+3.7 APCO International may provide promotional support to the State Conference by making periodic announcements on the APCO International website, its calendar of events, Membership Minute emails, Member and Chapter Services Committee Newsletters, in the Public Safety Communications magazine and in any other appropriate format deemed by APCO International.

+3.7.1 Optional fee-based promotions provided by APCO International may include email blasts or special mailings to members in the state or region, or to the entire membership of APCO International or magazine advertisements.

+3.7.2 All promotional fees shall be the responsibility of the host chapter.

+3.8 A joint conference with any other organization within public safety domain is permitted with written permission of the APCO Executive Director.

-Chapter 4: Regional Conference Host Committee Guidelines
+Chapter 4: State Conference Host Committee Guidelines